eProsima/Integration-Service-docs/docs/tcptunnel.rst

 There are situations where may be useful to communicate two *DDS Participants* that belong to different LANs, and this communication requires to create a connection over the Internet to get access from one LAN to the other.
-As *UDP* is usually blocked by network devices, *IS* should use a *TCP tunnel* to achieve the communication through NAT, WLAN, etc.
+As network devices block *UDP* communication usually, *IS* must use a *TCP tunnel* to achieve the communication within NAT, WLAN, etc.

 .. image:: TCP_NAT.png